Go Wild! Working with schools to bring children closer to nature

 The Manx Wildlife Trust has a strong commitment to education and believes that learning about the Island’s environment and wildlife is an integral part of education - exploring the natural world should be a part of every child’s life.

-Each year the Trust, through Education Officer Kath Smith, educates and inspires thousands of school-age children, teachers and parent helpers about nature.
+Each year the Trust, through its Education Officer, educates and inspires thousands of school-age children, teachers and parent helpers about nature.

 By encouraging everyone to get closer to nature and through first-hand experiences, we all gain a greater understanding and enjoyment of the natural world and our place within it.